 Confessing the gospel of Christ, that Jesus is Lord and Saviour, has obedience tied to it.
-If we say "Jesus is Lord and Saviour," then we have things to obey.
-In this verse, "obedience" and "generosity" are tied together.
+If we say "Jesus is Lord and Saviour," then there are things we obey, and one of them is sharing our resources with others.

 Others will praise God for our obedience to the gospel and our generosity in sharing.
 That is, our obedience to the gospel of Christ IS our generosity in sharing with the Lord's people.
 If we are not sharing generously with the Lord's people, we are not obeying the gospel of Christ.
-If we are not sharing generously, our confession of the gospel of Christ is a bit hollow, empty.
+If we are not sharing generously, our confession of the gospel of Christ is a bit hollow and empty.

-9:11-15 Thanks to God for his generosity This call to give to the collection, 2 Cor 8-9, ends with a solid emphasis of thanksgiving to God.
+9:11-15 Thanks to God for his generosity -- This call to give to the collection, 2 Cor 8-9, ends with repeated thanksgiving to God.
 It is in every verse.